-Tierney hasn’t featured for Celtic since the 4th May, when the club retained the Scottish Premiership for an eight successive time with victory over Aberdeen at Pittodrie.
+Tierney hasn't featured for Celtic since May 4, when the club retained the Scottish Premiership for an eight successive time with victory over Aberdeen at Pittodrie.

 Tierney has made a lot of appearances for Celtic this season, 40 in total in all competitions, but has struggled with injury in the second half of the season.

 "It started off as something else and it led to this, but it's nothing long-term, the operation will fix it and that's the good news," Tierney said.

 While Celtic have received good news on the injury front ahead of the game, Hearts haven't been so lucky.

 Manchester United loanee Demetri Mitchell and veteran Stevie Naismith have been ruled out with knee injuries.
 Meanwhile, influential midfielder Arnaud Djoum is also expected to miss out with an Achilles problem.

 Closer to home, local teenager Bobby Burns is holding out hope that he might make a dream appearance for Hearts in the Cup final.

 The former Glenavon midfielder said: "I'd love to play in the final.
 It would be the biggest game of my career so far, though even to be in the squad at my age for a match like that would be great.”